urbit/urbit.org-reloaded/content/grants/a-network-enabled-spatial-database-and-demonstration-app.md

 link = ""
 +++

-# A Collaborative Web Mapping System for Urbit
+# A network enabled spatial database and demonstration app for Urbit

 ##### Goal